xkbcommon/libxkbcommon/README.md

 See [Introduction to XKB][XKB] for the essentials of XKB concepts and how a keymap is built.

+### Features

+xkbcommon implements <em>most of the [XKB] specification</em>, except for some obscure features. xkbcommon has *notable additions* that lift hard-coded limitation of the X11 Protocol (e.g. keycodes and modifiers).

+See the [Compatibility](doc/compatibility.md) page for further details.

 ### Using the library

 <dl>